Sega Wat (Spicy Ethiopian Beef Stew)

 - 1 cup strong beef broth

-- 4 hard-boiled eggs, shelled and pierced all over with a fork 1/4 inch deep (optional: traditionally added to doro wat, the chicken version of this stew; I like them in sega wat as well)
+- 4 hard-boiled eggs, shelled and pierced all over with a fork 1/4 inch deep (optional: traditionally added to doro wat, the chicken version of this stew, I like adding them to sega wat as well)

 Instructions